Clinical-Genomics-Lund/nextflow_wgs/newdocs/running_the_pipeline.md

 ### Stub-runs

 Stub-runs allow you to test-run the pipeline without actually performing the full analysis.
-This creates dummy files for each processing steps, and normally completes in a matter of minutes on any computer.
-This is a useful way to test whether you have the pipeline set up correctly.
+The stub rub creates dummy files for each processing steps, and completes in a matter of minutes.
+This is a useful tool for testing and debugging the pipeline.

 ```
 nextflow run main.nf -stub-run